-MLC organists: Rev. Paul Haberstock and Phyllis King (also pictured: former organist Barbara Nayder); organist Jason Hill pictured below
+MLC organists: Chaplain Paul Haberstock and Phyllis King (organist Jason Hill pictured below)

 MLC has a small choir of dedicated members who sing traditional as well as contemporary church music.
 While it would be helpful if you can read music, count and sing parts, you don't have to be a trained singer or audition to join.
 Rehearsal is held on Wednesday evening at 5:00 PM.